 The Big House

-Porch and perimeter of The Big House.
-We could tour everywhere except the house.
-We were not allowed inside.
-It was something just to look at the trees whose thick branches bowed low.
-Shading the big house, cooling it from the LA sun and sheltering it from the River breeze, these trees line the walkway to the entrance of the gate and were built in 1825.
+It was overwhelming to look at the trees whose thick branches bowed low.
+Shading the big house, cooling it from the Louisiana sun, and sheltering it from the River breeze, these trees lined the walkway to the entrance of the gate and were planted in 1825.

-I don’t know what the strangers room is (Guest Room?) but it’s a room in the big house.
+I don’t know what a stranger’s room is (guest room?), but it’s a room in the big house.
 I tried to take pics of the inside from the window.
-Looks like the original furniture is still preserved.
+It looks like the original furniture is still preserved.

 Square Corn Crib and Cistern

-Built around 1821 of hand hewn cypress logs, the corn crib was used to store grain for the plantation.
-Rain water was channeled from the crib roof into the cistern, which was 16 ft deep and held 4804 Gallons of water used for watering stock.
+The Corn Crib was built around 1821 of hand-hewn cypress logs and was used to store grain for the plantation.
+Rainwater was channeled from the crib roof into the cistern, which was 16 ft deep and held 4804 Gallons of water used for watering stock.

 Chickens were bred, hatched and fattened in this area.
 Turkeys were also raised on the land.